lsst/dp1_lsst_io/docs/tutorials/portal/101/portal-101-4.rst

 In a web browser go to the Rubin Science Platform (RSP) using the URL `data.lsst.cloud <https://data.lsst.cloud/>`_.

 **2. Create a sample job.**
-For the purpose of this tutorial, click Edit ADQL in the upper right hand corner and paste the following query into the box and hit Submit.
+For the purpose of this tutorial, click Edit ADQL in the upper right hand corner and paste the following query into the box and hit Search.

 .. code-block:: sql